 |Name of level X||The default filter names are preset to Make/Model/Year/Engine, but you can set any filter name you like better instead.|

 |Maximum banner width||Set the width of a banner that will be displayed on the Level Info page.
 The preset value is 500.|

-|Maximum banner hight||Set the width of a banner that will be displayed on the Level Info page.
+|Maximum banner height||Set the height of a banner that will be displayed on the Level Info page.
 The preset value is 200.|

-|Use separate tab for the fitment on the product page||If enabled the information on all the vehicles the part can be used for will be displayed in a separate Fitment tab on the product details page in the storefront.
-If disabled the info will be displayed in the main Description tab.|
+|Use separate tab for the fitment on the product page||If this is enabled, the information on all the vehicles for which the part can be used will be displayed in a separate Fitment tab on the product details page on the storefront.
+If this is disabled, the info will be displayed in the main Description tab.|

 |Level X sorting||Choose the order of the search results representation for the level.|

 With the option Use separate tab for the fitment on the product page enabled, each product will have a separate Fitment tab that will be displayed on the product details page both in the store back end and on the storefront.

 Once the Make/Model/Year addon settings have been configured, you can proceed to configuring the filters you require and specifying which products should match these filters.

 In your X-Cart store back end, go to the section Catalog -> Make/Model/Year/Engine.